Rainy-City1212/Rainys-IW4x-.GSC-Trickshot-Mod-Menu/README.md

 4. Copy the contents of the `mod-files` folder into the correct IW4x folder.
 5. Launch IW4x.
 6. Start a private match.
 You should immediately see the "Welcome to Rainy's Mod Menu" text pop up on screen if installed correctly.
-7. Open the menu using the listed controls.
+7. Open the menu using the controls listed below.

 ![Rainy's IW4x .GSC Trickshot Mod Menu - Welcome Screen](./screenshots/welcome-screen.png)